linebender/vello/README.md

 Vello was previously known as `piet-gpu`.
 This prior incarnation used a custom cross-API hardware abstraction layer, called `piet-gpu-hal`, instead of [`wgpu`].
 <!-- Some discussion of this transition can be found in the blog post [A requiem to piet-gpu-hal]() TODO: Once the blog post is published -->

-There is a [vision](doc/vision.md) document which explained the longer-term goals of the project, and how we might get there.
+Our [roadmap for 2023](doc/roadmap.md) explains our goals and plans for the next few months of development.
+There is also a [vision](doc/vision.md) document which explained the longer-term goals of the project, and how we might get there.
 Many of these items are out-of-date or completed, but it still may provide some useful background.

 An archive of this version can be found in the branches [`custom-hal-archive-with-shaders`] and [`custom-hal-archive`].